 With enterprises looking for easy, cost-effective methods for improved network performance, server virtualization remains as one of the most viable solutions for building an efficient network infrastructure.
 Though virtual servers are expensive during initial purchase and deployment.
-However, deploying effective tools like, OpManager's ESX SNMP Monitoring, enable virtual solutions to increased economic benefits in the long run, while also offering performance and scalability advantages.
+However, deploying effective tools like, OpManager's ESX SNMP Monitoring which helps to effectively monitor ESX SNMP, and vSphere Monitoring enable virtual solutions to increased economic benefits in the long run, while also offering performance and scalability advantages.

 In the virtual server industry, VMware is considered one of the most reliable server virtualization vendors with its suite of VM products.
 VMware ESX (now known as ESXi), one of the company’s flagship products, is a “bare-metal hypervisor” that allows users to run virtual servers using just the server hardware without any operating system.